dops-cli/dops/MODULES.md

 --regex PATTERN, -r PATTERN	extracts matching strings with PATTERN --input FILE, -i FILE	use FILE as input
---output DIR, -o DIR	outputs to directory DIR --stdout, -s	prints output to stdout instead of writing to a file (default: false)
+--output DIR, -o DIR	outputs to directory DIR
 ```

 ### update